Senate Bill Would Repeal Clean Water Act Protections Against Invasive Species

-Senate Republicans may attempt to bring the Coast Guard Authorization Act of 2017 to the floor as early as this week.
+The United States Senate is poised to vote on the Coast Guard Authorization Act as early as this week.
 In its current form, the bill exempts ballast water pollution from Clean Water Act protections.

 Ships use ballast water to provide stability and balance while in transit, and invasive species can hitch a ride to new locations as ships discharge ballast into new waters.
 Currently under the Clean Water Act, the EPA and Coast Guard have integrated national standards that states may choose to make more protective.